joedusky/KuttyAngel/Rose/README.md

 - Independent: Rose is Maintained by Me, No gbans, No sudo powers.
 All power belongs to you.

-A ready-to-use running instance of this Rose Bot can be found on Telegram as @KuttyAngelXplus_bot
+A ready-to-use running instance of this Rose Bot can be found on Telegram as @KuttyAngelXPlus_bot